flaneurette/Emergency-USB-Kit/Links/README.md

-# All mentioned links to download or view.
+# (Some) mentioned links to download or view.

+This document is under review.

 - https://ventoy.net
 - https://ubuntu.com/download/desktop